|This article is incomplete.

-Little Grebe, Little Bittern, Black-crowned Night Heron, Squacco Heron, Cattle Egret, Little Egret, Grey Heron, Purple Heron, Eurasian Spoonbill, Glossy Ibis, Greater Flamingo, Ruddy Shelduck, Common Shelduck, Common Teal, Mallard, Northern Pintail, Garganey, Northern Shoveler, Ferruginous Duck, White-headed Duck, Western Honey-Buzzard, Black Kite, Western Marsh Harrier, Pallid Harrier, Montagu's Harrier, Levant Sparrowhawk, Eurasian Sparrowhawk, Common Buzzard, Booted Eagle, Osprey, Lesser Kestrel, Common Kestrel, Red-footed Falcon, Northern Hobby, Eleonora's Falcon, Water Rail, Common Moorhen, Eurasian Coot, Common Crane, Demoiselle Crane, Common Quail, Stone-curlew, Collared Pratincole, Pied Avocet, Black-winged Stilt, Little Ringed Plover, Ringed Plover, Greater Sand Plover, Kentish Plover, Spur-winged Plover, Sanderling, Little Stint, Temminck's Stint, Curlew Sandpiper, Dunlin, Broad-billed Sandpiper, Ruff, Common Snipe, Black-tailed Godwit, Whimbrel, Eurasian Curlew, Common Redshank, Marsh Sandpiper, Common Greenshank, Green Sandpiper, Wood Sandpiper, Common Sandpiper, Slender-billed Gull, Yellow-legged Gull, Gull-billed Tern, Whiskered Tern, Black Tern, White-winged Tern, European Turtle Dove, Common Cuckoo, Common Swift, Common Kingfisher, European Bee-eater, European Roller, Eurasian Hoopoe, Eurasian Wryneck, Greater Short-toed Lark, Bimaculated Lark, Crested Lark, Sand Martin, Barn Swallow, Northern House Martin, Red-throated Pipit, Black-headed Wagtail, Blue-headed Wagtail, White Wagtail, Bluethroat, Northern Wheatear, Isabelline Wheatear, Cyprus Pied Wheatear, Black-eared Wheatear, Cetti's Warbler, Zitting Cisticola, Moustached Warbler, Sedge Warbler, Eurasian Reed Warbler, Great Reed Warbler, Eastern Olivaceous Warbler, Spectacled Warbler, Cyprus Warbler, Blackcap, Penduline Tit, Woodchat Shrike, Hooded Crow, House Sparrow, European Goldfinch
+Little Grebe, Little Bittern, Black-crowned Night Heron, Squacco Heron, Cattle Egret, Little Egret, Grey Heron, Purple Heron, Eurasian Spoonbill, Glossy Ibis, Greater Flamingo, Ruddy Shelduck, Common Shelduck, Common Teal, Mallard, Northern Pintail, Garganey, Northern Shoveler, Ferruginous Duck, White-headed Duck, European Honey Buzzard, Black Kite, Western Marsh Harrier, Pallid Harrier, Montagu's Harrier, Levant Sparrowhawk, Eurasian Sparrowhawk, Common Buzzard, Booted Eagle, Osprey, Lesser Kestrel, Common Kestrel, Red-footed Falcon, Northern Hobby, Eleonora's Falcon, Water Rail, Common Moorhen, Eurasian Coot, Common Crane, Demoiselle Crane, Common Quail, Stone-curlew, Collared Pratincole, Pied Avocet, Black-winged Stilt, Little Ringed Plover, Ringed Plover, Greater Sand Plover, Kentish Plover, Spur-winged Plover, Sanderling, Little Stint, Temminck's Stint, Curlew Sandpiper, Dunlin, Broad-billed Sandpiper, Ruff, Common Snipe, Black-tailed Godwit, Whimbrel, Eurasian Curlew, Common Redshank, Marsh Sandpiper, Common Greenshank, Green Sandpiper, Wood Sandpiper, Common Sandpiper, Slender-billed Gull, Yellow-legged Gull, Gull-billed Tern, Whiskered Tern, Black Tern, White-winged Tern, European Turtle Dove, Common Cuckoo, Common Swift, Common Kingfisher, European Bee-eater, European Roller, Eurasian Hoopoe, Eurasian Wryneck, Greater Short-toed Lark, Bimaculated Lark, Crested Lark, Sand Martin, Barn Swallow, Northern House Martin, Red-throated Pipit, Black-headed Wagtail, Blue-headed Wagtail, White Wagtail, Bluethroat, Northern Wheatear, Isabelline Wheatear, Cyprus Pied Wheatear, Eastern Black-eared Wheatear, Cetti's Warbler, Zitting Cisticola, Moustached Warbler, Sedge Warbler, Eurasian Reed Warbler, Great Reed Warbler, Eastern Olivaceous Warbler, Spectacled Warbler, Cyprus Warbler, Blackcap, Penduline Tit, Woodchat Shrike, Hooded Crow, House Sparrow, European Goldfinch

 History and Use